How to use life insurance for charitable giving

 Charitable giving through a trust

 Putting your life insurance into a trust is useful if you want to have more control over how the money is spent after you die.
-A beneficiary can spend the death benefit however they want.
-If you put your policy into a trust, you can dictate how and when the money gets spent.
+A beneficiary can technically spend the death benefit however they want, but if you put your policy into a trust, you can dictate how and when the money gets spent.

 Setting up a trust is complex and should be done with the help of an estate planning attorney.
 You can set up your trust documents to specify where to donate, how much, and when once your life insurance money is in the trust.